peterphitran/Contribution/README.md

 - **Branch in my fork:** https://github.com/peterphitran/docs/tree/docs/serving-contract-schema
 - **Commit showing the change:** https://github.com/peterphitran/docs/commit/260e148dd22f0b601cd5381a4fc6a94c8b24bfb8
-- **My findings:** The "Serving a Contract Schema" section already existed but covered only Hive Gateway and Apollo Router in one prose sentence — no Hive Router guidance and no concrete examples.
-Hive Router can load a supergraph directly from the Hive CDN via `source: hive` (with `endpoint` + `key`) in `router.config.yaml`, so the contract supergraph URL plugs into the exact same mechanism.
-I validated locally that the contract supergraph is served by the CDN (HTTP 200) and that a gateway pointed at the contract endpoint serves the filtered schema (the excluded tagged field was removed).
+- **My findings:** The "Serving a Contract Schema" section already existed but covered only Hive Gateway and Apollo Router in one prose sentence, with no Hive Router guidance and no examples.
+Hive Router can load a supergraph directly from the Hive CDN via `source: hive` (with `endpoint` + `key`) in `router.config.yaml`, so the contract supergraph URL uses the exact same mechanism.
+I confirmed locally that the CDN serves the contract supergraph (HTTP 200) and that a gateway pointed at the contract endpoint serves the filtered schema (the excluded tagged field was removed).

 ---